Santee station: History

 Until September 2005, Santee city law prohibited rail service after 9:00 p.m., meaning that most evening service terminated at El Cajon.
 The law was lifted in September 2005, soon after the Green Line began operation to Santee.

-Station layout

-There are two tracks, each served by a side platform.
-Trains usually board and alight passengers from one of the eastbound platforms.
+To further reduce operational issues on the single track between Gillespie Field and Santee, the Copper Line began service on September 29, 2024, and the Green Line was also truncated back to El Cajon.